hasanalt/Windows-Optimizer/README.md

 # Windows-Optimizer
-Disabling Tracker And Logger Is Make Your PC Speed Up Much Stop Big Mom Watching You
+Disabling Tracker And Logger Is Make Your PC Speed Up